European-XFEL/howToMiddlelayer/source/connect_reconnect.rst

 Connecting and Reconnecting in the Middle Layer
 ###############################################

-MonitorRemote is a middle layer device documenting best practice for connecting and maintaining connection to a single `remote device`, that is, a device written with either of the C++ or Python API.
+MonitorMotor is a middle layer device documenting best practice for connecting and maintaining connection to a single `remote device`, that is, a device written with either of the C++ or Python API.

-In this example, the device will initialise a `connection` with a `remote device`, respawn this connection would the remote device disappear or be restarted, and display the `remoteValue` integer property of that device.
+In this example, the device will initialise a `connection` with a `remote motor device`, respawn this connection would the remote device disappear or be restarted, and display the `motorPosition` integer property of that device.

 This example introduces the concepts of `Device, connectDevice, isAlive, waitUntilNew,` and `wait_for`.

 Base Class
 ++++++++++
-We begin by creating our class, inheriting from `Device`
+We begin by creating our class, inheriting from `Device`:
 ::
     from karabo.middlelayer import Device, State

-    class MonitorRemote(Device):
+    class MonitorMotor(Device):

     def __init__(self, configuration):
         #Boilerplate initialisation
-        super(MonitorRemote, self).__init__(configuration)
+        super(MonitorMotor, self).__init__(configuration)
-        self.state = State.INIT

     @coroutine
     def onInitialization(self):
-        continue
+        self.state = State.INIT

 :class:`Device` is the base class for all middle layer devices.
 It inherits from :class:`~karabo.middlelayer.Configurable` and thus you can define expected